jamesshore/quixote/ROADMAP.md

 ## Current Feature: Undisplayed Elements (0.12 release)

 * Implement "displayed" descriptor
+* QElement.displayed documentation
+* Review descriptor docs and update to match PositionDescriptor format

+## To Do: "Displayed" descriptor
+* 'Display' value object
+* ElementDisplayed descriptor
 * Factor out common elementDisplayed() function in ElementEdge and ElementSize
 * Reduce 'not displayed' testing in ElementEdge and ElementSize?
-* Review descriptor docs and update to match PositionDescriptor format
-* Document breaking changes - Position and Size now have 'none', not '0px' when not displayed

-## To Do: Document breaking changes
-* Done
+* Use Display object instead of null object pattern in Size, Pixels, and/or Position?

 ## Dogfooding Notes